 There will be no changes to inpatient collection.
 Note: Inpatients are patients who have been admitted to a hospital in the Medical Center (HDVCH, Butterworth, and Meijer Heart Center) or Blodgett Hospital.

-Any questions concerning these changes may be directed to Dr. David Alter in the Pathology Department.
+Any questions concerning these changes may be directed to the Pathology Department using the Contact Us link above.